samayer12/spring-ldap-poc/README.md

 - Once started, open 'http://localhost:8080'
 - This will display the publicly available Home Page
 - Navigate to 'Secure Page' to trigger authentication
-- Username: 'baeldung', password: 'password'
+- Username: 'user01', password: 'bitnami1'
-- This will authenticate you, and display your allocated roles (as defined in the 'users.ldif' file)
+- This will authenticate you, but will NOT display your allocated roles (as defined in the 'ldap-server.ldif' file)